-Maya Norman is a Pre-Doctoral Fellow working with the Climate Impact Lab, a multi-organization, multidisciplinary research group co-led by EPIC Director Michael Greenstone that works to calculate the social impacts of climate change, where she primarily works on calculating the impact of energy consumption on climate change.
+Maya Norman was a Pre-Doctoral Fellow working with the Climate Impact Lab, a multi-organization, multidisciplinary research group co-led by EPIC Director Michael Greenstone that works to calculate the social impacts of climate change, where she primarily worked on calculating the impact of energy consumption on climate change.
 Before joining EPIC, Maya was a research intern with Earth Economics, where she assisted with the benefit-cost analysis of navigation expansion project on the Upper Mississippi River.
 As an undergraduate Maya studied how to optimize trash production levels and the role of aquaculture in alleviating policy tensions surrounding Maine fisheries.
 She is broadly interested in the intersection between natural systems and human infrastructure as well as how policy can better optimize resource use.
 Maya has a bachelor’s in economics from Bowdoin College.